Red Beans and Rice Burgers are the portable version of the classic creole comfort food. These burgers are hearty, filling Mardi Gras meal.

 - 10 ounces sausage uncooked

-- 2 TBSP oil avocado or olive oil, divided
+- 2 tablespoon oil avocado or olive oil, divided

 - Add bell pepper, onion, and celery to a saucepan.
 Cook over medium heat until veggies have softened.
 Add in rice and stir for 30 seconds.
 Pour in broth.
 Bring to a boil, and reduce heat to simmer.
 Stir often until cooked, about 20 minutes.

 - Meanwhile, fill the saucepan with water and add the sausage.
 Bring to a boil, and cook for about 10 minutes until sausage is cooked.
 Chop into small pieces and stir into bean & rice mixture.